Content note: This article contains a description of incestuous childhood sexual abuse.

 And privately, in the place in the back of my mind where my stories live, I think about how I learned to do this work of caring for others’ feelings at the expense of mine.

 4 Years Old: Resisting Makes It Last Longer

 One of my earliest memories – certainly the earliest that I can definitively call emotional labor – is going to visit my grandparents’ house as a small child.

 In the memory, my sister and I don’t like going to visit our grandparents, mostly because we’re scared of YehYeh (Toisanese for paternal grandfather).

-Whenever we see YehYeh, he picks us up, pull us into his lap, and invasively caresses us for what felt like hours at a time.
+Whenever we see YehYeh, he picks us up, pull us into his lap, and invasively caresses us for what feel like hours at a time.
 His yellow-nailed fingers roam everywhere, all over our bodies: face, hair, neck, chest, waist, belly, thighs.
 I hate it.

 His kisses are fat and wet and last much too long.
 One time, I try to push him away in the middle of a kiss, and he laughs uproariously and holds on tighter.
 Then he tells my parents.

 “So rude and ungrateful,” they scold me.
 In Chinese families, the worst thing a child can be is ungrateful.
 “Your grandfather is just showing how much he loves you.
 Don’t you love your YehYeh?”